Dyson College of Arts and Sciences

-Janetta Rebold Benton, Ph.D. is Distinguished Professor of Art History and a recent recipient of a Fulbright Senior Scholar Award to Russia.
-She is the author of 8 books on art historical subjects, as well as many scholarly articles.
-Dr. Benton lectures at the Schimmel Center for the Arts, the Smithsonian, and the Metropolitan Museum of Art, and is the speaker on trips sponsored by the Smithsonian and Met.
+Janetta Rebold Benton, Ph.D. is Distinguished Professor of Art History and the recipient of two Fulbright Scholar Awards as Visiting Professor (China 2018; Russia 2012).
+She is the author of 9 books on art historical subjects, as well as many scholarly articles.
+Dr. Benton lectures at the Smithsonian Institution, 92nd Street Y, and previously at the Metropolitan Museum of Art.
+She is the speaker on trips sponsored by the Smithsonian and Met.
 She holds degrees/diploma from Harvard, Brown, George Washington, and Cornell Universities.

 Awards and Honors

-Areas of interest: medieval and Renaissance art history; global art; iconography; fantastic fauna and gargoyles; humor in art
+Areas of interest: fundamentals of art; medieval and Renaissance art history; global art; iconography; materials and techniques of art; fantastic fauna and gargoyles; humor in art.

 Interdisciplinary travel course [Other]

 Desc: Interdisciplinary Honors travel course to England, including trip during spring break.
 Taught with Dr. Rebecca Martin, English Department